LLNL/benchpark/docs/3-opt-edit-experiment.rst

     ./benchpark setup benchmark/programmingmodel system --modifier=caliper <workspace-dir>

-After the experiments in the workspace have completed running, a ``.cali`` file is created which contains the time metrics:
+After the experiments in the workspace have completed running, a ``.cali`` file is created which contains the following time metrics:

 * Min time/rank: Minimum time (in seconds) across all ranks
 * Max time/rank: Maximum time (in seconds) across all ranks